[Kanagawa Traditional Culture Children's Seasonal Calendar] Tsugaru Shamisen player and DJ, DJ Tei, talks about Japanese traditional culture

 Graduated from Shonan Institute of Technology High School and Asia University Department of Business Administration.

-Her mother is the head of the Chidori-ryu Esashiken folk song school, and she has been training in singing, drums, and shamisen since she was a child.
-She won the silver prize in the junior division of the 1998 Tsugaru Shamisen Competition.
-She has also performed as a backing musician at the Red and White Song Battle.
+His mother is the head of the Chidori-ryu Esashiken folk song school, and he has been training in singing, drumming, and shamisen since he was a child.
+In 1998, he won the silver medal in the junior division of the Tsugaru Shamisen Competition National Tournament.
+He has also performed as a backing musician at the Red and White Song Battle.

-He started his career as a hip-hop DJ in 2002.
-He is currently active in clubs, discos and bars in Yokohama.
+He started his career as a hip-hop DJ in 2002 and is currently active in clubs, discos and bars in Yokohama.
 He is known for his wide selection of music and beautiful mixes.

 He is a regular DJ on FM Yokohama's "PRIME TIME" on Thursdays.
-He is also an official folk song ambassador of the Japanese Folk Song Association, and plays shamisen and shakuhachi to folk songs at events.
+He is also an official folk song ambassador of the Japan Folk Song Association, and performs shamisen and shakuhachi along with folk songs at events.